 Alabama Coastal Connection Scenic Byway

 This nationally renowned 130-mile route meanders throughout the waters and wildlife of Southern Mobile and Baldwin Counties.
 Explore the fishing community of Bayou La Batre, educate yourself at the Dauphin Island Estuarium, and whet your appetite at any of our authentic seafood restaurants.
 There’s always something new to see and discover on the Byway.

-Most folks think of New Orleans when it’s time to “laissez le bon temps rouler,” but the American Mardi Gras Association actually originated in Mobile.
+Most folks think of New Orleans when it’s time to “laissez le bon temps rouler,” but as we all know down here, the American Mardi Gras Association originated in Mobile.
 With numerous parades and activities throughout the weekend, Coastal Alabama remains the premier destination for a family-friendly Mardi Gras experience.
 Pick up a parade handout at either the Gulf Shores or Orange Beach Welcome Center to see a complete schedule of events.

 Alabama Gulf Seafood has a rich history, but Alabama’s roots run deep in many different walks of life.
 Much like Alabama’s coastline, Baldwin County’s charming local museums are modest in size but big in heart and cultural wealth.
 Pick up a brochure at either the Gulf Shores or Orange Beach Welcome Center.